nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 | Field name | Description
 | --- | ---
+| `Simulate Fresh Installs` | This is a flag that enables or disables debug mode.
+In debug mode, your app will simulate fresh install each time and log to the console.
+This is just for testing so please remove this prior to launch.
+| `Test Mode` | Switch set of parameters, if "Test mode" is enabled then app will use "test" Branch key if specified.
+Otherwise, the app will use the "live" Branch key.
 | `Branch Key` | Get your live or test Branch key from [the Branch dashboard](https://dashboard.branch.io/#/settings){:target="_blank"}.
 You can toggle Live/Test at the top right hand side of the dashboard.
 | `Branch Uri` | The URI scheme for your app, which must be the same value as you entered in [the Branch link settings](https://dashboard.branch.io/#/settings/link){:target="_blank"}.
 Do **not** include the `://` characters.
-| `
-| `
-   - `androidPathPrefix`: This is your Branch android path prefix.
+| `Android Path Prefix` | This only applies to you if you are on the `bnc.lt` domain.
+If you use `app.link`, please ignore this field.
+This is your Branch android path prefix.
 This is the four-character value in front of all your links.
 You can find it underneath the field labeled **SHA256 Cert Fingerprints** on the dashboard.
 It will look something like this: `/WSuf` (the initial `/` character should be included).
+| `App Links` | This is where you specify the domains you would like to use for Android App Links (similar to Universal Links on iOS).
+Universal Links must be manually configured later as we couldn't figure out how to automate this.

 {% image src='/img/pages/getting-started/sdk-integration-guide/unity_branch_key.png' full center alt='Unity plugin installation' %}

+* `Update iOS Wrapper` : You should tap this button each time when you will change `Branch Key` and `Branch Uri`.
+* `Update Android Manifest` : You should tap this button if you want to update your manifest.
+If you update your manifest manually just don't push this button.

 {% protip title="For iOS projects" %}